carlepless/QCIE2020/README.md

-# Qualification Course in Econometrics
+# Qualification Course in Econometrics (Summer 2020)

-*Github page for the course: [Qualification Course in Econometrics (B5 2020)](https://kurser.ku.dk/course/NIFB19000U) at the University of Copenhagen*
+*Github page for the course: [Qualification Course in Econometrics](https://kurser.ku.dk/course/NIFB19000U) at the University of Copenhagen*